Click on contents option to jump down to relevant section, or scroll down for whole document.

 - Summary of requirements

-Aid in surmounting the bureaucratic barriers on the road to an advanced degree in Physics can be obtained from the Graduate Secretary whose office is in Room 307 of the Physics Building.
-Academic Inquiries or questions which require a policy decision should be directed to the Physics Department Director of Graduate Studies or one of the members of the Graduate Studies Committee.
+Aid in surmounting the bureaucratic barriers on the road to an advanced degree in Physics can be obtained from the Graduate Student Affairs Coordinator whose office is in Room 307 of the Physics Building.
+Academic Inquiries or questions which require a policy decision should be directed to the Physics Department Director of Graduate Student Affairs or one of the members of the Graduate Student Affairs Committee.

-If for some unusual reason, such as physical disability, a student feels that a waiver of some departmental policy is in order, he or she should submit in writing a request for the waiver to the Physics Department through the Graduate Studies Director.
+If a student requests a waiver of some departmental policy, they should submit in writing a request for the waiver to the Physics Department through the Graduate Affairs Director.

 Though this guidebook describes the most important requirements for attaining a graduate degree in Physics, it is not a comprehensive statement of all University policies.
 In addition to consulting this guidebook, students should become familiar with the pertinent sections of the latest edition of The Florida State University Graduate Bulletin.
-Furthermore, each semester before registering, students should consult the current Florida State University Registrar's Course Lookup page, not only for course information but also for any deadlines he or she must meet.
-In addition, sometime prior to the semester in which a student hopes to graduate, he or she should obtain from the Graduate Dean's Office a copy of the brochure Guidelines and Requirements for Theses, Treatises, and Dissertations.
+Furthermore, each semester before registering, students should consult the current Florida State University Registrar's Course Lookup page, not only for course information but also for any deadlines.
+In addition, sometime prior to the semester in which a student hopes to graduate, they should become familiar with the manuscript clearance process, including all deadlines and formatting requirements.

 2.1.
 General information

-The Graduate Studies Committee is responsible for selecting students for admission into the Physics department graduate program.
-All correspondence concerning admission should be directed to:
+The Graduate Affairs Committee is responsible for selecting students for admission into the Physics department graduate program.
+All correspondence concerning admission should be directed to (send email) (show email).

 To be considered for admission, an applicant must submit or arrange for the submission of items 2.2.1 - 2.2.5 below.
 Applicants whose native language is not English, please see item 2.2.6 below.

 2.2.3.
 Three letters of recommendation.
 Each applicant should solicit letters of recommendation from three persons familiar with his or her qualifications for advanced study in physics.
-The letters should be sent directly to the Physics Graduate Office at Florida State University by the persons providing the letters.
-Letters from a previous application are acceptable if they are less than 1.5 years old.
+The online application portal has instructions for submitting the recommendation letters.

 2.2.5.
 Application fee.
 Each applicant must send an application fee, currently thirty dollars, with the application described in item 2.2.1.
-The applicant should send either a money order or a check made payable to Florida State University.
+The applicant will pay this fee electronically upon submitting the application in the application portal.

-For admission in the Fall semester foreign applicants must satisfy the above requirements by January 15, and U.S. applicants by February 15.
-Applications from students in the U.S. received before February 15th will be given full consideration; those received after February 15th will also be considered until all of the available positions are filled.
+For admission in the Fall semester, applicants must satisfy the above requirements by January 15 to be given full consideration; applications received after January 15th will also be considered until all of the available positions are filled.

-Most graduate students are initially supported by a Teaching Assistantship or a Fellowship for the Fall and Spring semesters.
-After a student has chosen a particular area of research, he or she is generally supported by a Research Assistantship funded by a grant from a government agency or other source.
+Most graduate students are initially supported by a Teaching Assistantship for the Fall and Spring semesters.
+After a student has chosen a particular area of research, they are generally supported by a Research Assistantship funded by a grant from a government agency or other source.
 A graduate assistantship is provided with the expectation that the student works full time on their graduate education.

-First year students are requested to choose a research area by mid February and are usually supported by Research Assistantships over the summer.
-There are only a limited number of Teaching Assistantships available during the Summer Semester.
+First year students should choose a research area by mid February and are usually supported by Research Assistantships over the summer.
+There are a limited number of Teaching Assistantships available during the Summer Semester.

-A graduate student is normally assured support for five continuous years provided that he or she is making satisfactory academic progress, he or she is satisfying the service requirements of teaching or research, and funds are available.
+Typically graduate students receive support for five continuous years provided that the student is making satisfactory academic progress, they are satisfying the service requirements of teaching or research, and funds are available.

 A review of each Ph.D. student is conducted every year.
-If after review a student is determined not to be making satisfactory progress, his or her financial support may be terminated.
+If after review a student is determined not to be making satisfactory progress, their financial support may be terminated.
 The Department will not provide tuition waivers beyond the sixth year of study unless the student's major professor successfully petitions the Graduate Committee.

-No graduate student may be appointed to any assistantship without the approval of the Graduate Studies Committee.
+No graduate student may be appointed to any assistantship without the approval of the Graduate Affairs Committee.
 Only full time students are eligible for such appointments.
 Assistantship appointments are made with the understanding that the student has no other employment.
-If a student has outside employment and has not received prior approval by the Graduate Studies Committee, his or her assistantship may be terminated without advanced notice.
+If a student has outside employment and has not received prior approval by the Graduate Affairs Committee, their assistantship may be terminated.
 Also, no student on academic probation may receive an assistantship for more than one semester.

-In addition, those students eligible for in-state residency after their first year of graduate study must apply for it.
+US residents must change their status from out-of-state to in-state residency before the start of their second academic year.
+The first step is to obtain the residency reclassification documentation before classes in their first academic semester.
+The reclassification documentation is located on the reclassification website.
 The department will not pay out-of-state tuition waivers for those students who are eligible to qualify as in-state residents beyond the first year of study.

 Students whose native language is not English must have, in addition to the ability to read and understand English, a reasonable proficiency in spoken English to pursue a graduate program in Physics at Florida State University.
 Such proficiency is necessary for a student to fully function in one of the research groups and also to satisfy the teaching requirement discussed in Section 10.
 To determine English language proficiency in relation to teaching, students whose native language is not English, whether or not they received their undergraduate degree from a U.S. university, are required to take the SPEAK (Speaking Proficiency English Assessment Kit) test.
 The only students whose native language is not English that are exempt from this exam are those that scored a 26 or higher on the Speaking portion of the IBTOEFL.
 The SPEAK test is administered on campus at the Center for Intensive English Studies and should be taken before the beginning of the first semester.
 Details on when and where this test is offered may be obtained from the Physics Department Graduate Office.
 After the SPEAK exam is administered and scored, the graduate coordinator will share the scores with the student, the graduate advisors, and the faculty member in charge of coordinating the semester's teaching assignments.